 Courses Recently Taught

 This course concerns the arts of medieval Europe from the fourth to the 10th centuries.
-The class will learn about the major forms of architecture, sculpture, painting and the decorative arts of the Middle Ages.
-Style and iconography will be considered within the cultural context of large societal movements, including monastic reform and pilgrimage.
-The secondary focus will be on information literacy and how to develop and write a research paper.
+The class learns about the major forms of architecture, sculpture, painting and the decorative arts of the Middle Ages.
+Style and iconography are considered within the cultural context of large societal movements, including monastic reform and pilgrimage.
+The secondary focus is on information literacy and how to develop and write a research paper.
 The class format consists of lecture, discussion, debate and presentations.
 This counts toward the Europe and Americas place and the 600-1800 time requirements for the major.
 Prerequisite: any 100-level ARHS course.

 This course concerns the arts of medieval Europe from the fourth to the 10th centuries.
-The class will learn about the major forms of architecture, sculpture, painting and the decorative arts of the Middle Ages.
-Style and iconography will be considered within the cultural context of large societal movements, including monastic reform and pilgrimage.
-The secondary focus will be on information literacy and how to develop and write a research paper.
+The class learns about the major forms of architecture, sculpture, painting and the decorative arts of the Middle Ages.
+Style and iconography are considered within the cultural context of large societal movements, including monastic reform and pilgrimage.
+The secondary focus is on information literacy and how to develop and write a research paper.
 The class format consists of lecture, discussion, debate and presentations.
 This counts toward the Europe and the Americas and the 600-1800 time requirements for the major.
 Prerequisite: any 100-level ARHS course.

 This course explores the arts of medieval northern Europe from the mid-13th through the early 16th centuries.
-The class will learn about the rich traditions of architecture, sculpture, painting and the decorative arts from the Late Gothic period.
-Style and iconography will be considered within the cultural context of large societal movements, including literacy, pilgrimage and chivalry.
-The class format will consist of lecture, discussion, debate and class presentations.
-The secondary focus will be on information literacy and how to develop and write a research paper.
+The class learns about the rich traditions of architecture, sculpture, painting and the decorative arts from the Late Gothic period.
+Style and iconography are considered within the cultural context of large societal movements, including literacy, pilgrimage and chivalry.
+The class format consists of lecture, discussion, debate and class presentations.
+The secondary focus is on information literacy and how to develop and write a research paper.
 This counts toward the Europe and the Americas place and the 600-1800 time requirements for the major.
-Prerequisite: Any 100-level ARHS course.
+Prerequisite: any 100-level ARHS course.